Imkun-on/arXiv.org-terminal/README.md

-# Arxiv_Scraper.py

-A terminal-based research paper tool for [arXiv.org](https://arxiv.org) with Rich UI, built to overcome the limitations of the standard arXiv web interface.

 ```
                           __  __     _                                      __ _
     o O O  __ _      _ _  \ \/ /    (_)    __ __            ___      _ _   / _` |